vinaypn/vinaypn-old.github.io/_pages/cv.md

 Work experience
 ======
+* 2020 onwards: Faculty member at University of Bath
+  * Department of Computer Science, University of Bath

-* 2018 onwards: Associate Professor
+* 2018 - 2020 : Associate Professor
   * Department of Computer Science and Engineering, IIT Kanpur

 * 2013 - 2018: Assistant Professor